 - You must bring two forms of identification with you at this meeting.

 - Forms of identification that may be used include your state identification card, drivers license, social security card, VISA, green card, and birth certificate.

-- All payroll forms must be turned in to 141 Smith Hall no later than 4 p.m.
-Tuesday, August 22, or you will not be paid.
+- All payroll forms must be turned in to 141 Smith Hall no later than the 1st week of orientation, or you may not be paid.

 - Foreign National Students: Please bring ALL documentation with you, including EAD cards, letter of acceptance to the department, and any paperwork given to you during your ISSS (International Student and Scholar Services) orientation.

 - Please visit www.hrss.umn.edu for more information about the university payroll system.